 Related Resources on TPS and Public Health Insurance

-o The New York Immigration Coalition (NYIC) has compiled a list of agencies, law firms, and law schools responding to the tragedy in Haiti and the designation of Haiti for Temporary Protected Status.
-A copy of the list is posted at the NYIC’s website at http://www.thenyic.org
+o The New York Immigration Coalition (NYIC) has compiled a list of agencies, law firms, and law schools that provide immigration assistance -- list is posted at the NYIC’s website at https://www.immigrationadvocates.org/

 Click here for a printable flyer in English